AmlanoViano/Voltmeter-Using-Microcontroller-and-Resistors/README.md

 | Arduino Due | `A0` | `3.3` | `4095` |
 | STM32 (default) | `A0` | `3.3` | `4095` |

-> **ESP32 note:** The ESP32 ADC is non-linear above ~3.0 V. For accurate readings, use `esp_adc_cal` correction or restrict your divider ratio so the ADC pin stays below 3.0 V.

 ### Common divider configurations

 | Input range | $R_{TOP}$ | $R_{BOTTOM}$ | Ratio |